-Injection moulding tooling
+Injection mould tooling

 The mould tool is possibly the most important part of the injection moulding process.
 Throughout the life of the tool, it will be required to produce high quality components hundreds, thousands and even millions of times.
 It must be right every time.

 We have extensive knowledge and many years’ experience when it comes to injection mould tooling.
-Whether you are looking for a competent moulder to take your existing tooling or need guidance with a new tooling project then AC Plastics is here to help.
+Whether you are looking for a competent moulder to take your existing

 Choosing the right tool